jet/equinox/README.md

 OK, I've read the README and the tagline.
 I still don't know what it does!
 Really, what's the TL;DR ?

 - supports storing events in [EventStore](https://eventstore.org), including working with existing data you may have (that's where it got its start)
-- includes a proprietary optimized Store implementation that only needs an empty Azure CosmosDB account to get going
+- includes a proprietary optimized Store implementation that only needs an empty Azure CosmosDb account to get going
 - provides all the necessary infrastructure to build idempotent synchronous command processing against all of the stores; your Domain code intentionally doesn't need to reference *any* Equinox modules whatsoever (although for smaller systems, you'll often group `Events`+`Fold`+`interpret`/`decide`+`Service` in a single `module`, which implies a reference to [the core `Equinox` package](src/Equinox)).
 - following on from the previous point: you just write the unit tests without any Equinox-specific hoops to jump through; this really works very well indeed, assuming you're writing the domain code and the tests in F#.
 If you're working in a more verbose language, you may end up building some test helpers.
 We don't envisage Equinox mandating a specific pattern on the unit testing side (consistent naming such as `Events.Event`+`evolve`+`fold`+`Command`+`interpret`/`decide` can help though).
 - it helps with integration testing decision processes by
   - staying out of your way as much as possible
-  - providing an in-memory store that implements the same interface as the EventStore and CosmosDB stores do
+  - providing an in-memory store that implements the same interface as the EventStore and CosmosDb stores do
 - There is a projection story, but it's not the last word - any 3 proper architects can come up with at least 3 wrong and 3 right ways of running those perfectly
   - For EventStore, you use its' projections; they're great.
 There's a `Propulsion.EventStore` which serves the needs of `dotnet new proSync`, [but it's not intended for application level projections as yet](https://github.com/jet/propulsion/issues/8).
-  - for CosmosDB, you use the `Propulsion.Cosmos.*` libraries to work off the CosmosDB ChangeFeed using the Microsoft ChangeFeedProcessor library (and, optionally, project to/consume from Kafka) using the sample app templates (`dotnet new proProjector`).
+  - for CosmosDb, you use the `Propulsion.Cosmos.*` libraries to work off the CosmosDb ChangeFeed using the Microsoft ChangeFeedProcessor library (and, optionally, project to/consume from Kafka) using the sample app templates (`dotnet new proProjector`).

 ### Should I use Equinox to learn event sourcing ?